sowsri1218/Diabetes_Prediction/README.md

 **Conclusion:**

-The developed machine learning model-logistic regression provides a data-driven approach to diabetes prediction.
+The developed machine learning model provides a data-driven approach to diabetes prediction and risk of developing elevated HBA1c levels by using strong predictors.
 This method enables early diagnosis and the implementation of preventive measures, which are crucial in managing and reducing the risk of diabetes-related complications.

 By analyzing various factors such as age, gender, hypertension, blood glucose levels, smoking history, HbA1c levels, and BMI, this model offers valuable insights that can help individuals and healthcare professionals make informed decisions.
 The high accuracy and precision of the model further underscore its potential as a reliable tool in the fight against diabetes.